 Our first peer mentoring programme, which selected sixteen small patient groups and matched them with rare disease/third-sector experts based on their needs, began in September 2014 and ended in January 2016.
 We are proud that all patient groups made excellent progress towards their identified goals, and that feedback of the programme was immensely positive.

 Participation in the scheme is free.
-Applications for the second round of our peer mentoring programme are now open, find out more here.
+Applications for the second round of our peer mentoring programme in 2016-2017 are now closed and final pairings will be announced in September 2016.

 Our online portal gives patients and advocates access to the tools and resources they need to run their patient communities.
 Following this link to sign-up, patients and advocates can access free information, connect through moderated forums, and contribute to increasing the collective knowledge of the rare disease community.
 In 2016, we intend to develop the portal with interactive training modules and videos.